 - Played with in Scream 4, where characters scared of Ghostface are constantly checking the back seat when getting into a car.
 It doesn't help.

 - The Dark Knight has Harvey Dent/Two Face pulling a slightly modified version of this on Salvatore Maroni- Maroni gets into the back seat and then notices Dent sitting next to him.
+A Freeze-Frame Bonus reveals the mook who intended to get into that seat gets dragged off-screen by Dent moments before Maroni climbed into the car; Dent evidently got in at the same time.

 - Talladega Nights: The Ballad of Ricky Bobby features a particularly vicious cougar in the back seat of the car that Ricky Bobby learns to drive again.